Hi, I’m Kamini!

 I knew I needed to show up in a way that demonstrated that I did not need to fix things for others, but lead them through my own sense of confidence.

-My wake-up call led to my journey becoming a certified life coach to help other women and girls get unstuck as well.
+My wake-up call led to my journey of becoming a certified life coach to help others get unstuck as well.
 As I went through my life coaching certification program I dove deep into my own self work.
 I learned how to step outside of my thoughts for a moment, to become an observer rather than judge and jury.
 I learned how to honor my feelings and emotions without judgement.
 I was able to recognize and work on the inside, towards the out.

 Wherever your journey in life takes you….
 Remember these things… You are amazing.
 You are a complete person.
-You are deserving of life that You want for yourself.
+You are deserving of a life that you want for yourself.
 You manage your thoughts and decide where you want to go and what you want to do.
 Unapologetically.

 PS: don't let my name scare you off...its pronounced like the word harmony just with a "k" and without the "r"